multixscale/cvmfs-tutorial-hpc-best-practices/docs/eessi/high-level-design.md

 These files, which are essentially small Lua scripts, are consumed via [**Lmod**](https://lmod.readthedocs.io), a modern implementation of the concept of environment modules which provides a user-friendly interface to end users of EESSI.

-#### CPU detection via archspec {: #cpu_detection }
+#### CPU detection via `archspec` or `archdetect` {: #cpu_detection }

-The [**`archspec`**](https://archspec.readthedocs.io) Python library is leveraged by an initialisation script that is included in the EESSI repository to detect the CPU family and microarchitecture of a client system.
-Based on the supported CPU features, the EESSI initialisation script will **automatically select the best suited subdirectory** of the software layer that contains software installations that are optimised for that particular type of CPU, and update the session environment to start using it.
+The initialisation script that is included in the EESSI repository automatically detects the CPU family and microarchitecture of a client system by leveraging either [**`archspec`**](https://archspec.readthedocs.io), a small Python library, or `archdetect`, a minimal pure bash implementation of the same concept.

-A more lightweight pure bash alternative to `archspec` named `archdetect` is being evaluated to become part of the initialisation procedure (and replace `archspec`).
+Based on the features of the detected CPU microarchitecture, the EESSI initialisation script will **automatically select the best suited subdirectory** of the software layer that contains software installations that are optimised for that particular type of CPU, and update the session environment to start using it.

 #### Structure of the software layer {: #software_layer_structure }